 Check here to see their latest styles and deals.

-They have a variety of styles from flats to boots.
+They have a variety of styles from comfortable sandals & flats to dressy boots.
 Check them out here.

 We shop for our New Balances on REI.com.
 They are a great place to shop for outdoor and sportswear and gear.

 Running shoes are great at a theme park, with plenty of arch support and cushioning for a long day of walking from attraction to attraction.
 You never want to wear flip-flops to a theme park because some rides require closed-toe shoes.
 Plus they aren’t really comfortable walking shoes, and you could walk eight miles in a day at Disney World.
 (Ask me how I know.)

 I actually ALWAYS have my running shoes with me, but I don’t want to ruin them by walking.
 I have my running shoes with me for, well, running.

 On Cloud running shoes are lightweight, so they pack well.
 And you can wear them with the slip-on speed laces.
 The rubber soles have carried me through marathons and on moderate hikes.
 One caveat: the sole can embed stones and sticks.

 They come in a variety of colors.
 Check them out here.